vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/03/027_shatrunivAraNam/_index.md

 <details><summary>Griffith</summary>

-id
-3.27    A charm consigning an enemy to the serpents fo...
+A charm consigning an enemy to the serpents for punishment
-3.27    A charm to change the ill-omened birth of twin...
-Name: Comment, dtype: object
 </details>